 Langkawi Skycab and Skybridge

-For today, take a cable car (Skycab) to the Langkawi Skybridge, the world’s tallest suspension bridge!
+For today, take the Langkawi Skycab to the Langkawi Skybridge, the world’s tallest suspension bridge!
 The bridge provides the most incredible views over the rainforest, waterfalls and even the Thai Islands!

-Since it’s one of the most popular attractions in Langkawi, I highly recommend you book your tickets online and make sure to arrive at least 30 minutes before opening time.
+Since it’s one of the most popular attractions in Langkawi, I highly recommend you book your tickets in advance and make sure to arrive at least 30 minutes before opening time.

 Seven Wells Waterfall

-About a 15 minutes’ walk from the Skybridge, you’ll come across the Seven Wells Waterfall.
+About a 15-minute walk from the Skybridge, you’ll come across the Seven Wells Waterfall.
 There’s a small pool at the bottom where you can swim in or you can take the stairs until you reach the top of the waterfall.

 The upper section has several pools and a small suspended bridge that provides views over the Langkawi Skycab.